CiscoSecurity/gta-03-api-use-cases/README.md

        -H "Accept: application/json" \
        -H "Content-Type: application/json" \
   "https://api.cta.eu.amp.cisco.com/event-detection/customer/${CUSTOMER_ID}/events/search?sort=modificationSequenceNumber&after=25717281"

 ```

-> See [Getting the next page](#getting-the-next-page) for more details about how to work with `pageInfo` object
+> See [Getting the next page](#getting-the-next-page) for more details about how to work with the `pageInfo` object.

 ### Iterating over Events hierarchically with an Alert and a ThreatDetection in the context

 To put everything together:

-1. Iterate over all `Events` with `modificationSequenceNumber` stable sort (as described in previous sections)
-   having reference to parent `ThreatDetections`.
-There is special resource for this purpose
+1. Iterate over all `Events` with the `modificationSequenceNumber` stable sort (as described in the [previous section](#Using-Modification-Sequence-Number)).
+You can use a special resource for this purpose
-   `/threat-detection/customer/${CUSTOMER_ID}/enriched-events-with-threat-detection-ids`.
+   `/threat-detection/customer/${CUSTOMER_ID}/enriched-events-with-threat-detection-ids`, that returns objects that contain references to parent `ThreatDetections`.
-1. Get all referred `ThreatDetections` with references to `Alerts`.
+1. To get all referred `ThreatDetections`, use `/alert-management/customer/${CUSTOMER_ID}/enriched-threat-detections-with-alert-ids/search` resource.
+This resource returns objects that contain references to parent `Alerts`.
-   Use `/alert-management/customer/${CUSTOMER_ID}/enriched-threat-detections-with-alert-ids/search`
-1. You can get `Alerts` one by one or use bulk resource to get them.
+1. Get all referred `Alerts`, either one by one, or use a bulk resource `/alert-management/customer/${CUSTOMER_ID}/alerts/search`.
-   E.g., `/alert-management/customer/${CUSTOMER_ID}/alerts/search`

-> `Events` without references to `ThreatDetections` are called "contextual" while `Events` with reference(s) are called "convicting".
+> `Events` with references to `ThreatDetections` are called "convicting". `Events` without references to `ThreatDetections` are called "contextual".

-#### Example (simplified)

-Following example explains how to traverse objects from bottom to top, from `Events` to `Alerts`.
-It shows how to use
+The following example explains how to traverse objects from bottom (`Events`) to top (`Alerts`).
+It also demonstrates how to use performance optimized resources.

-performance optimized resources and for simplification some parts like authorization are omitted.
+For simplification, some parts like authorization are omitted.

-Approach described in this example is used in `get_security_annotations.py` file - when you'd like to try it out
+> The approach described in this example is used in the `get_security_annotations.py` file.
-start with this script file.

 ```python
 CUSTOMER_ID = "YOUR_CUSTOMER_ID"